CharlesGueunet/vimmic/README.md

   ln -sf .vim/.vimrc .
 ```

-If you have already cloned this repo without the --recursive you can use :
+If you have already cloned this repo without the --recursive (or after an update) you can use :

 ```bash
   git submodule update --init